 When: September 2018 A 1200km altitude journey through Ladakh and Zanskar regions.
-Starting in Leh (3500m), the regional tour included several of the world’s highest passes, as well as explored the environs around Pangong and Moriri lakes.
+Starting in Leh (3500m), the regional tour included several of the world’s highest passes, as well as exploring the environs around Pangong and Moriri lakes.
 This most northerly region in India is often called ‘Little Tibet’; it is Buddhist and has the summer […]

 FOLLOWING THE FINKE RIVER A totally original sand cycling expedition and a journey back in time through the heart of the Australian outback.
 The ephemeral Finke River begins in the West MacDonnell Ranges and carves a convoluted path through spectacular gorges before meandering across the desert and disappearing into the sands of the Simpson, about […]

 When: May/June 2019, 6 weeks A sand cycling expedition along the notorious coastline from the Kunene River (on the Angolan border) south through Walvis Bay, Luderitz and on to Oranjemund at the mouth of the Orange River (on the South African border).
 The San of the Namibian interior called the region The Land God […]